datMaffin/homebridge-tesla-powerwall/README.md

     level.
   - `powerwall.eveHistory`: Adds an Eve weather service; sets the temperature to the battery level in percent.
+  - *`powerwall.makeOnOffSwitchReadOnly`*: While the powerwall switch will still be able to be flipped within, for example, the Home.app, when this field is true, it will not have any effect.
+    The switch is always going to update its state based on the received state.
   - *Powermeter* i.e. `solar`, `grid`, `battery`, `home`
     + `*.homekitVisual`: Adds a fan service; sets the speed to the current power times 100; 100% is equal to 10000W.